Michaela Pereira

 Michaela Pereira (born August 26, 1970) is a Canadian television personality best known as being a former anchor for KTLA in Los Angeles and for the KTTV FOX11 Los Angeles morning show, Good Day LA.

 She announced on March 28, 2013, that she would be leaving KTLA in May to be a part of the CNN morning show New Day that debuted on June 17, 2013.

 In 2016 Pereira left CNN for the HLN cable television network, where on July 11, 2016, she debuted as anchor of the Los Angeles-based news program MichaeLA.

 In October 2018 HLN announced that Pereira and the hosts of two other HLN live news shows would be let go by the network; the final broadcasts for MichaeLA and the other two shows took place on October 26, 2018.

 It was announced in September 2020 that Pereira would join KTTV in October of that year.
 She announced on August 25, 2022, that she would be leaving Good Day LA; her last day was September 9.
+In November 2025, Sinclair, Inc. announced Pereira as the Executive Producer of Amazing America, the company's digital brand focused on history, heritage, and culture.